KaiserTim/recombination/README.md

 This script automates the analysis pipeline by running experiments with different similarity metrics (L2, cosine), processing results for different generative models, and configuring dataset sizes and feature model combinations.
 It allows batch processing of different experimental configurations with minimal manual intervention.

-## Results
-The patch origin histogram and patch origin entropy show that EDM uses a larger number of different training images, while the VAE is more selective.
-The distance histogram shows a stark difference between the models, with EDM having much closer matches, overall and on average.
-This could be explained by memorization or the superior image quality of EDM.

-The various feature extractors show differences, with DINOv2 showing the best performance in the visual analysis.
-Patch matches are the most semantically meaningful, focusing less on textures and more on object semantics.

 ## Follow-up Experiments